Barking Food Forest

 Barking Food Forest is a community gardening project in Barking Riverside that benefits local children, young people, families and wider residents of all ages.

-The Barking Food Forest is next to the Riverside Campus.
+The Barking Food Forest is next to the LEYF Barking Riverside Nursery.
 It is a great location that boasts part of the nearby Thames Estuary, in which Brackish water species live.
 It provides a much-needed community green space, which is lacking in the area due to being cut off by the A13.

 Our recent highlights: